People or Strategy: When Designing a New Organization, Which is the Best Place to Start?

 In addition, org design in the technology sector must also be able handle rapid change.
 In the last decade alone, digital convergence has caused a fundamental market shift that blurred the lines between technology, media and telecommunications.
 For example, Google started out as a pure Internet company, but is fast becoming a major player in other areas such as telecommunications and software.
 If not handled correctly, this kind of dramatic shift could cause chaos within an organization.
 A structured, strategy-driven approach to org design helps tech companies balance short-term requirements against long-term needs and enables the organization to evolve in a smooth and logical way.

 A view from the Oil & Gas sector

-Michelle Seale, Senior Manager, Human Capital, Deloitte Consulting LLP
+Michelle Seale, Principal, Human Capital, Deloitte Consulting LLP

 The oil and gas sector is greatly affected by external forces such as commodity prices, government regulations, natural and man-made disasters and rising demand in emerging markets such as China and India.

 Designing an organization to handle this extreme volatility is no easy task.
 The design must be flexible and scalable enough to align with the volatility of commodity markets that often influence the way in which strategies are developed and executed in the oil and gas sector.
 As with many industry sectors, there is also a need to balance the natural friction between corporate oversight and business unit autonomy.
 In the oil and gas sector, there is typically a desire to have business unit autonomy to facilitate quick decision making and accountability.
 However, this model could compromise corporate standards related to policies, procedures and compliance.
 This is particularly true for large, global companies operating many different lines of businesses in multiple geographies.